Kastriot Dermaku: Under-21

 On 30 January 2013, Dermaku received a call-up from Albania U21 for the friendly match against Macedonia U21 and made his debut after coming on as a substitute at 66th minute in place of Gentian Durak.

 Kosovo

 On 31 August 2018, Dermaku received a call-up from Kosovo for the 2018–19 UEFA Nations League matches against Azerbaijan and Faroe Islands, he was an unused bench in the first match.
 On 9 September 2018, Dermaku left from the gathering with Kosovo after he was not named in the starting line-up in the match against Faroe Islands and he opted to represent Albania instead.

 Return to Albania

 On 2 October 2018, Dermaku received a call-up from Albania for the friendly match against Jordan and 2018–19 UEFA Nations League match against Israel.
-One week later he received the Albanian citizenship to be eligible to play for the national side.
+One week later, he received Albanian citizenship and became eligible to play for the national side.
 In the next day, he made his debut for Albania in the first match against Jordan after coming on as a substitute at 56th minute in place of Mërgim Mavraj.